 The Florida Agricultural Museum presents the Pellicer Creek Raid battle reenactment on Saturday and Sunday, March 21 and 22, 2020.
 This annual event gives visitors a chance to see what military life was like in 1864.
 The historic demonstrations take place over two days and include Civil War battle reenactments and military parades, as well as an authentic re-creation of a Civil War encampment.

 At the Pellicer Creek Raid encampment re-creation, visitors can hear stories from the soldiers about life in Florida during that time.
 Vendors in period dress will be selling historical clothing, baked goods, and more.
 This year's event will include a Ladies' Tea formal ball and a new gift shop.

-The battle reenactment take place on Saturday and Sunday and features costumed participants and life-like weapons demonstrations with rifles, cannons, and more.
+The battle reenactment takes place on Saturday and Sunday and features costumed participants and life-like weapons demonstrations with rifles, cannons, and more.
 Around 250 people participate in this heritage event every year.

 The Florida Agricultural Museum's mission is to preserve Florida's agricultural past.
 It offers guests a chance to tour a pioneer homestead, visit farm animals on one of their guided tours, and participate in a variety of farm activities.
 The Museum is also active in the conservation of heritage livestock, including rare Florida Cracker cattle and horses.